Why Bitcoin is What Millennials Are Looking For

 Bitcoin has no shareholders, so unlike today’s insatiable companies, the purpose of Bitcoin is not to maximize shareholder value at all, let alone at the expense of everything else.

-Bitcoin has no leaders, so there is nobody who can change the rules of the game to suit either themselves, the rich, or the powerful at the expense of others.
+Bitcoin has no leaders, so nobody can change the game’s rules to suit either themselves, the rich, or the powerful at the expense of others.

 Bitcoin does not require you to have a degree costing hundreds of thousands of dollars and years of your life.
 It treats everyone equally.